 Each student will be required to post a blog response to a specific question based on the required reading for each class.
-Response are due by noon of the day of the class for which the reading is assigned.
+Response are due by noon each Monday for which the reading response is assigned.
+An effective blog response should be at least 2 to 3 paragraphs.
+Blog Questions will be posted by 5 pm each Friday on my blog on Sakai.